MGARC9914/AD/README.md

 <br />

 <p>
-<li> After we're going to create a bunch of users in active directory using powershell. </li>
+<li> After we're going to create a bunch of users in the active directory using PowerShell. </li>
-<li> The script used was found in the internet their are many of them. </li>
+<li> The script used was found on the internet there are many of them. </li>
 </p>
 <p>
 <img src= "https://i.imgur.com/qpYqaFW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>